-- 1/4 cup or more toasted pinenuts
+- 1/4 cup pinenuts toasted

 - 1/4 cup freshly grated Parmesan cheese

-- 2 cloves of garlic minced
+- 3 cloves garlic minced

 - 1/2 cup olive oil

 - Season with salt and pepper to taste.
 Chill until ready to sere.